sidney-eliot/3d-artists-handbook/content/notes/Glossary.md

 Volumetric fog has a great synergy with volumetric lighting.

+ToDo: Add image

 ### Chromatic Aberration
+ToDo: Restructure

-- When a lens fails to focus all the colors into a single point, causing an ever so slight color shift on the edges of some objects
+- In real life chromatic aberration occurs when a lens fails to focus all the colors into a single point, causing an ever so slight color shift on the edges of some objects
 - A color fringing or distortion
 - Basically the R, G and B channels are shifted to the left/ right.
 The shift amount and what channels are shifted can be tweaked

-Example:

 ![[Pasted image 20230603125616.png|700]]

 ### Depth of Field
 Blurs out things that are farther away from the focus point.
 The distance at which the effects starts and ends as well as the fall off can all be adjusted in the render/ game engines settings.
 Sometimes it is even possible to set multiple focal points.

-Example:

 ![[Pasted image 20230603125653.png|700]]